joncto/research-services/docs/solrwayback/search/gpsimage.md

 ## Define Geographical Scope
-The easiest way to define the scope of a geographical image search is to zoom in/out and click on the location you want to search for.
+The easiest way to define the scope of a geo-based image search is to zoom in/out and click on the location you want to search for.

 You can also enter geo-coordinates for the location's latitude and longitude.